Practice for Improving Skills at Work: What It Takes

 1. Ruthlessly Focus on What Matters Most to Both Business and People Performance

-Not all skills have the same level of importance in terms of executing your business strategy.
-Spend the time required to identify the most relevant skills to your target audience, their bosses, and the business.
-Then focus on the one or two skills and the one or two scenarios that matter most.
+Not all skills carry equal weight when it comes to executing your business strategy.
+Invest the time to pinpoint the skills that matter most to your employees, their leaders, and the organization.
+Then concentrate on the one or two critical skills — and the one or two high-impact scenarios — where improvement will drive the greatest results.
+Precision in focus ensures that effort translates directly into meaningful performance gains.

 2. Create an Environment for Learning, Practice, and Feedback

-People need the time, space and encouragement to learn, make mistakes, and be open to feedback.
-Expect a learning curve, encourage practice and risk-taking, and reward those who model trying.
+Project postmortem data consistently shows that people need dedicated time, encouragement, and space to learn, make mistakes, and receive feedback.
+Expect a learning curve, foster practice and calculated risk-taking, and recognize those who model the courage to try.

 3. Provide Relevant Job Aids and Tools